nexlice/nexlice.github.io/pages/about.md

 ## Personality

+- Stutters whenever I meet new people
-- likes to answer to various questions
+- I like to answer to various questions
-- I consider myself lucky :star2:
+- I consider myself lucky (>_<)
   - grateful for every happenings.
   - There is always a reason behind everything.
 - positive, yet easygoing